Cinabutts/MaterialUtilities/docs/pbr_import.md

 This feature lets you import a whole set of textures in one action.
 It's main purpose is to add a set of PBR (Physically Based Rendering) textures (sometimes called a *PBR material*), but it will import any set of textures to your material (no matter if they follow a certain naming convention or not).
 If you've already added a texture set to your material you can also automatically replace those textures with a new set (keeping the overall material setup)

-You can access the functions of this feature in the same way as the main menu for Material Utilities: with the keyboard shortcut `Shift+Q` (by default), but in the *Shader Editor* instead of the *3D View*.
-There is also an [addition to the *Specials* in the Material Utilities menu in the *3D View*](#assign-new-pbr-material).
+You can access the functions of this feature in the same way as the main menu for Material Utilities Unofficial: with the keyboard shortcut `Shift+Q` (by default), but in the *Shader Editor* instead of the *3D View*.
+There is also an [addition to the *Specials* in the Material Utilities Unofficial menu in the *3D View*](#assign-new-pbr-material).

 ### Demonstration